Making woven art textiles or cosy woollies is hardly an occupation for the warm and steamy Queensland tropical regions.

 Linda Jackson , renowned for her iconic fashion designs of the eighties in Australia, is well accustomed to designing and supervising the printing of rolls of fabric for such commercial uses.

 But she also stitches and hand dyes more thoughtful shibori and indigo dyed lengths of cotton for exhibitions.

-Linda’s studio is near Port Douglas in North Queensland, where
+Linda’s studio is at Karnak, near Port Douglas in North Queensland, where

 she produces designs for tropical fabric and semi-abstract paintings of

 the area that she has grown to love.

 Production work is her “Colours of the Tropics”… hand painted/printed silk scarves…always in demand.
 See NEW COMPETITION - join in!